Skip to content

 Most takes read this as labs eating agencies.
 They are wrong.
 Labs are using services as distribution because models do not consume themselves.
 Below is the cap table, the segment economics, and the moves a small AI-native shop should make this quarter.

 • Anthropic, Blackstone, Hellman & Friedman, Goldman, Apollo, General Atlantic, Leonard Green, GIC, and Sequoia put $1.5B into a consulting JV.
 Anthropic alone wrote a $300M check.
-The structure makes services a first-class asset class, not a low-margin annoyance.
+The structure treats services as a first-class asset class.

 • OpenAI is doing the same play at roughly twice the scale. *The Development Company* raised $4B from 19 investors at a $10B valuation in the same week.
 This is a category move, not a one-off.